MelonKony/millmint/content/utopia/vekllei.md

 Vekllei has the cleanest drinking water in the world, supplied by the country's interior freshwater glaciers.
 Vekllei's Hydroburo is also responsible for sewerage treatment and processing in the country.

-[^1]: The Vekllei Commonwealth includes 2 territories, 2 dependent states and 5 member-states that are further divided into 10 Crown Cherishes.
+[^1]: The Vekllei Commonwealth includes 5 member-states, 10 Crown Cherishes, 2 territories and 2 dependent states.
 [^2]: Kalalist is the Vekllei word for what we know as Greenland.
 [^3]: *Newda* refers to multiple indigenous design philosophies and architectures, including municipalist design, civic newda and socialist tectonicism.